Watchtower Canyon Snowshoeing, Jasper

 When it comes to snowshoeing, if you can walk, you can snowshoe.
 And for snowshoeing with world-class views, you can’t beat Jasper National Park.
 With a size almost twice that of Banff National Park, there’s a lot of territory to explore.
-And one of the top things to do in winter in Jasper is the Watchtower Canyon snowshoeing tour via Medicine Lake.
+I think one of the top things to do in winter in Jasper is the Watchtower Canyon snowshoeing – because it’s easy and beautiful – though without a guide it might be a little hard to find.

 This post includes some affiliate links.
 If you make a purchase via one of these links, I will receive a small commission at no extra cost to you.
 Thank you very much for your support.